RonPieket/MojoLib/pages.markdown

 -------------------
 If you don't want to use MojoId, but your keys are C-strings, the MojoHashableCString wrapper template can make that work.
 This will store the pointer to the string, not the string body itself.
 You must make sure that the string body is kept in memory until the key is removed.
 The C-string may not be empty or NULL.

-The MojoHashableCString wrapper template also has an implicit constructor and a cast operator to make the wrapper nearly invisible.
+The MojoHashableCString wrapper template also has an implicit constructor and a cast operator to make the use of the wrapper nearly invisible.

 ------------------------------------------------------------------------------------------------------------------------